 Creates multiple new sessions.
 This API can be used to initialize a session cache on the clients.
 See https://goo.gl/TgSFN2 for best practices on session cache management.

 Batches the supplied mutation groups in a collection of efficient transactions.
 All mutations in a group are committed atomically.
 However, mutations across groups can be committed non-atomically in an unspecified order and thus, they must be independent of each other.
-Partial failure is possible, i.e., some groups may have been committed successfully, while some may have failed.
+Partial failure is possible, that is, some groups might have been committed successfully, while some might have failed.
 The results of individual batches are streamed into the response as the batches are applied.
-BatchWrite requests are not replay protected, meaning that each mutation group may be applied more than once.
-Replays of non-idempotent mutations may have undesirable effects.
-For example, replays of an insert mutation may produce an already exists error or if you use generated or commit timestamp-based keys, it may result in additional rows being added to the mutation’s table.
+BatchWrite requests are not replay protected, meaning that each mutation group can be applied more than once.
+Replays of non-idempotent mutations can have undesirable effects.
+For example, replays of an insert mutation can produce an already exists error or if you use generated or commit timestamp-based keys, it can result in additional rows being added to the mutation’s table.
 We recommend structuring your mutation groups to be idempotent to avoid this issue.

 Creates a new session.
 A session can be used to perform transactions that read and/or modify data in a Cloud Spanner database.
 Sessions are meant to be reused for many consecutive transactions.
 Sessions can only execute one transaction at a time.
 To execute multiple concurrent read-write/write-only transactions, create multiple sessions.
 Note that standalone reads and queries use a transaction internally, and count toward the one transaction limit.
-Active sessions use additional server resources, so it is a good idea to delete idle and unneeded sessions.
-Aside from explicit deletes, Cloud Spanner may delete sessions for which no operations are sent for more than an hour.
+Active sessions use additional server resources, so it’s a good idea to delete idle and unneeded sessions.
+Aside from explicit deletes, Cloud Spanner can delete sessions when no operations are sent for more than an hour.
 If a session is deleted, requests to it return NOT_FOUND.
-Idle sessions can be kept alive by sending a trivial SQL query periodically, e.g., "SELECT 1".
+Idle sessions can be kept alive by sending a trivial SQL query periodically, for example, "SELECT 1".

 Ends a session, releasing server resources associated with it.
-This will asynchronously trigger cancellation of any operations that are running with this session.
+This asynchronously triggers the cancellation of any operations that are running with this session.

 Executes a batch of SQL DML statements.
 This method allows many statements to be run with lower latency than submitting them sequentially with ExecuteSql.
 Statements are executed in sequential order.
 A request can succeed even if a statement fails.
 The ExecuteBatchDmlResponse.status field in the response provides information about the statement that failed.
 Clients must inspect this field to determine whether an error occurred.
 Execution stops after the first failed statement; the remaining statements are not executed.

 Executes an SQL statement, returning all results in a single reply.
-This method cannot be used to return a result set larger than 10 MiB; if the query yields more data than that, the query fails with a FAILED_PRECONDITION error.
+This method can’t be used to return a result set larger than 10 MiB; if the query yields more data than that, the query fails with a FAILED_PRECONDITION error.
 Operations inside read-write transactions might return ABORTED.
 If this occurs, the application should restart the transaction from the beginning.
 See Transaction for more details.
 Larger result sets can be fetched in streaming fashion by calling ExecuteStreamingSql instead.
+The query string can be SQL or Graph Query Language (GQL).

 Rolls back a transaction, releasing any locks it holds.
-It is a good idea to call this for any transaction that includes one or more Read or ExecuteSql requests and ultimately decides not to commit.
-Rollback returns OK if it successfully aborts the transaction, the transaction was already aborted, or the transaction is not found.
+It’s a good idea to call this for any transaction that includes one or more Read or ExecuteSql requests and ultimately decides not to commit.
+Rollback returns OK if it successfully aborts the transaction, the transaction was already aborted, or the transaction isn’t found.
 Rollback never returns ABORTED.

 Like Read, except returns the result set as a stream.
 Unlike Read, there is no limit on the size of the returned result set.
 However, no individual row in the result set can exceed 100 MiB, and no column value can exceed 10 MiB.